“See how He loved [Them].”

 me, looking down from the landing//

-in your white t-shirt
+in your white v-neck t-shirt or “dago-T”

 looking up over your thick glasses at me, with your big eyes

-with your snaggle-toothed smirk, mustached/
+with your snaggle-toothed smirk, a gold cap on your front tooth, and mustached/

 had i snapped a photo of you on them stairs

-with that look/
+with that familiar look/

-and, what if i had!
+and, what if i had!?

 could you ever become a once-person, an image

-in a box, on a hard drive,
+in an album, a frame, a box; on a hard drive,

-in or on a cloud, to me
+in or on a cloud, to me —

 and not a living moment on a Sunday,

-pulled in from the ether, so present,
+pulled in from the ether by rhythm,

 me sweeping while weeping, or vice versa